-- 1. Enrolment and completion data is sourced from NCVER VOCSTATS (program enrolments and completions 2014-2016), accessed October 2017. - 2.
-The increase in enrolments and completions between 2014 and 2016 are due in part to the inclusion of private providers in 2015. - 3.
-Not all training providers are currently required to submit enrolment and completion data, and therefore some figures presented may under-represent the true count of enrolments and completions for a qualification.
-From 2018, all training providers will be required to submit data.
-Current discrepancies noted in the national NCVER figures versus actual attendance should therefore be minimal in future releases.
+- 2. The increase in enrolments and completions between 2014 and 2016 is due in part to the inclusion of private providers in 2015. - 3.
+It is important to note that not all training providers are currently required to submit enrolment and completion data, and some figures presented may therefore underrepresent the true count of enrolments and completions for a qualification.
+From 2018, all training providers will be required to submit data, and current discrepancies noted in the national NCVER figures versus actual attendance should therefore be minimal in future releases.
 The data presented in this report is shown for indicative purposes. - 4.
-Figures reflect both public and private RTO data. - 5.
-'E' represents Enrolment. - 6.
-'C' represents Completion.

-- 7. Completion data for 2016 represents preliminary outcomes (i.e. not a full year). - 8.
+Figures reflect public and private RTO data. - 5.
+Completion data for 2016 represents preliminary outcomes (i.e. not a full year). - 6.
+'E' represents Enrolment. - 7.
+'C' represents Completion. - 8.
 Superseded qualifications and their respective enrolment and completion data are not tabled.